sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 behavior if the contribute calls are made in different orders on different array elements.

+## 4. Local Synchronous Actions {#dev_guide_parallelization_local_synchronous_actions}

+There is limited ability to retrieve data held by another parallel component via a direct synchronous call.
+Unlike the above actions, the invocation of a synchronous action is precisely a call to a member function of another parallel component; therefore, these invocations will run to completion, and return their result before the calling code proceeds in execution.
+Currently, it is only supported to invoke a local synchronous action on a `Nodegroup` chare (because nodegroups are already built to handle parallelization between threaded actions) -- generalization of this feature on other chares should pose no significant problem, but would need to be limited to elements that share a core with the calling code.

+Local synchronous actions' `apply` functions follow a signature motivated by threaded actions, but take fewer arguments:
+- The first template parameter is the `ParallelComponent` on which the action is invoked
+- The first function argument is a `db::DataBox`
+- The second function argument is a `gsl::not_null<Parallel::NodeLock*>`
+- Any other function arguments are forwarded from the `local_synchronous_action` call to the `apply` function of the action.
+- In addition, local synchronous actions must specify their return type in a `return_type` type alias.
+This is to help simplify the logic with the variant `db::DataBox` held by the parallel component.

+An example of a definition of a local synchronous action:

+\snippet Test_AlgorithmLocalSyncAction.cpp synchronous_action_example

+And the corresponding invocation:

+\snippet Test_AlgorithmLocalSyncAction.cpp synchronous_action_invocation_example

 # Mutable items in the GlobalCache

 Most items in the GlobalCache are constant, and are specified